microsoft/azure-health-data-services-toolkit/samples/ServiceBusChannel/README.md

 ## Usage Details

-- Checkout Program.cs file that outlines how you can send and receive messages with Service bus using Pipeline service.
+- Program.cs file  outlines how you can send and receive messages with Service Bus using Pipeline service.
 - Pipeline is a software design pattern that executes a sequence of operations, pipeline consist of filters or channels.
 - Channels are of two type’s input channel and output channel which can be used as per our need.
-- For understanding Azure service bus look at [this .NET documentation page](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview ) for more information.
+- For understanding Azure Service Bus please refer to [this .NET documentation page](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview ) for more information.
 - **Option Pattern** uses classes to provide strongly typed access to groups of related settings.
 Look at [this .NET documentation page](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-6.0) for more information
-- Service Bus Channel the Channel that can send or receive data with Azure Service Bus.
+- **Service Bus Channel**: the Channel that can send or receive data with Azure Service Bus.
-- Service Bus Channel Options Service bus channel options must be configured in order to send and receive data, below options need to configure for Azure Service bus.
+- **Service Bus Channel Options**:N Service Bus channel options must be configured in order to send and receive data, below options need to configure for Azure Service Bus.
-    - ConnectionString - Azure Service bus connection string
+    - **ConnectionString** - Azure Service Bus connection string
-    - FallbackStorageConnectionString- Blob storage connection string used when storing large messages.
+    - **FallbackStorageConnectionString**- Blob storage connection string used when storing large messages.
-    - FallbackStorageContainer- Blob storage container used to store large messages.
+    - **FallbackStorageContainer**- Blob storage container used to store large messages.
-    - ExecutionStatusType - Gets or sets the requirement for execution of the channel.
+    - **ExecutionStatusType** - Gets or sets the requirement for execution of the channel.
-    - Sku- type of service bus sku used.
+    - **Sku**- type of Service Bus sku used.
-    - Topic- service bus topic.
+    - **Topic**- Service Bus topic.

-- UseWebPipeline given extension is used to add scope to the web services configurations.
+- **UseWebPipeline**: given extension is used to add scope to the web services configurations.
-- OnReceive Event that signals pipeline service has received a message.
+- **OnReceive**: Event that signals pipeline service has received a message.
-- SendMessageAsync: This method will Execute the pipeline service which is configured in Program.cs file and HttpRequestMessage is passed as an input parameter to the given method, it includes execution of the pipeline and sending message to the Azure Service bus and Receive channel receives events from service bus.
+- **SendMessageAsync**: This method will execute the pipeline service which is configured in Program.cs file and HttpRequestMessage is passed as an input parameter to the given method, it includes execution of the pipeline and sending message to the Azure Service Bus and Receive channel receives events from Service Bus.